papagina/MeshConvolution/README.md

 We have put the example templated.obj and template.ply files in data/DFAUST.

 ### 2. GraphSampling
 This code will load template.obj, compute the down and up-sampling graphs and write the *connection matrices* for each layer into .npy files.
-Please refer to Section 3.1, 3.4 and Appendix A.2 in the paper and the comments in the code for understanding the algorithms.
+Please refer to Section 3.1, 3.4 and Appendix A.2 in the paper for understanding the algorithms, and read the comments in the code for more details.

 For compiling and running the code, go to "code/GraphSampling", open the terminal, run
 ```